TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

    - [The article on scope](https://wesbos.com/javascript/03-the-tricky-bits/scope)
    - [The article on closures](https://wesbos.com/javascript/03-the-tricky-bits/closures)
 1. Read this article on [module pattern in JavaScript](https://dev.to/tomekbuszewski/module-pattern-in-javascript-56jm) by Tomek Buszewski.
-1. This [YouTube series on module pattern](https://www.youtube.com/playlist?list=PLoYCgNOIyGABs-wDaaxChu82q_xQgUb4f) covers most of the content that we have discussed.
-Note that the videos include jQuery, but you don't need to understand the jQuery syntax since the focus is on the module pattern concept.

 </div>